ironhack-labs/lab-express-basic-site/README.md

 3. a `views/` folder for your separate HTML files
 4. a `public/` folder for your publicly available files like CSS, images and (bonus) JavaScript

+Here is [an actual example](https://lab-express-basic-site.herokuapp.com/) of what you can make.

 Happy coding! :heart: